Setting up single sign-on (SSO) with OpenID Connect (OIDC)

 4. Finish configuration and test signing in

-Once both sides are configured, you may try signing in.
-Enable the OIDC integration in Zefort, and try to sign in from another browser, machine, or an incognito window.
+Once both sides are configured, you will first need to press “Save” on the integration (keeping it disabled) and then activate the integration by changing its status to “Active” and pressing “Save” again.
+Now try to sign in from another browser, machine, or incognito window.
 If signing in is successful, great!
-If there was an issue, disable the OIDC integration in Zefort to ensure you can continue signing in.
+If there is an issue, disable the OIDC integration in Zefort to ensure you can continue signing in.